 - Average Duration between two user sessions

-A session is a group of interactions done by the user on website/app in a defined time period.
-Sessions are primarily being tracked using events/activities performed by the user on the device.
+A session is a group of interactions performed by the user on your website or app in a defined time period.
+Sessions are primarily tracked using events/activities performed by the user on the device.

 Sessions are device-specific.
-User activity/events which are coming directly from the server, will not be part of any session.
+User activity or events that are part of the server, will not be part of any session.

-The very first event/activity done by the user on a device starts the session.
-This marks the session start time.
+The very first event or activity performed by the user on a device starts the session.
+The session start time is marked.

-- Source Change - If the current session is running and user come from another traffic source
+If the current session is active and the user has entered the session from another traffic source.

-- Inactivity - If the user is inactive for longer then the defined inactivity period (default 30 mins)
+If the user is inactive for longer than the defined inactivity period (default 30 mins)

 Every session has a session start time and a session end time.
-All the event/activities done between the session start and end time are part of the session.
-Session duration is determined by session start time and session end time.
+All the events or activities performed between the session start and end time are part of the session.
+Session duration is determined as the difference between the session start time and session end time.

-If the inactivity time is more than the defined inactivity period for the session end, then the session ends, and the time at which the last event was performed would be the session end time.
+If the inactivity time is more than the defined inactivity period of the session end, then the session ends, and the time at which the last event was performed is the session end time.

 All sessions have the source information.
-Source has properties such as the traffic source, medium, campaign, etc. which are fetched from the respective UTM parameters.
+Source has properties such as the traffic source, medium, campaign, and so on which are fetched from the respective UTM parameters.
 The source can be organic or paid.
-If a session is in progress and the user lands on your website/app with a different source, the current session will end and a new session will start with the new source.
-A source is considered to be different only if one or more source properties are not exactly the same as the current source properties.
+If a session is in progress and the user visits your website or app with a different source, the current session will end and a new session will start with the new source.
+A source is considered different only if one or more source properties are not exactly the same as the current source properties.

 Read more about Source Analysis by clicking here.

-- Start a new session, even when the app/site is in the background
+- A new session is started even when the app or website is in the background.

-- Extend the session, even when the app/site is in the background
+- The session is extended even when the app or website is in the background.

 - Have information on source and session

-There are some events that might be required for internal usage or technical purposes.
-These events may not be generated by users and do not affect normal session calculations.
-These are Non-Interaction Events.
-These events:
+Events required for internal usage or technical purposes and events not generated by users are considered Non-Interaction Events.
+The Non-Interaction Events do not affect session calculations.
+Following are the non-interaction events:

 - Do not start a new session, even when the app/site is in the foreground